Dry Keratoconjunctivitis

 BUT (tear break-up time): ≤5 seconds indicates unstable tear film.

-Fluorescein staining: Punctate epithelial erosions on inferior cornea and conjunctiva.
+Fluorescein staining: Punctate epithelial keratopathy of the inferior cornea and conjunctiva.

 Scleritis